fetmar/elevator/README.md

 ## Security

 Certain documents important to the secure functioning of Tangerine are blacklisted and not allowed to be downloaded by this service.
-The black
+The blacklist is located in `Conf.js`.

 ```
 const SENSITIVE_DOCS = [